Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Conclusion

 \section{Conclusion}

-In this paper, we presented a comprehensive and tractable analytical framework for the reliability performance of cellular based Vehicle-to-anything (V2X) communication in which vehicular communication can be established through cellular network or directly between vehicles on shared links.
-A flexible V2X link selection scheme has been proposed for the vehicular transmitter to decide between the vehicle to vehicle (V2V) and the vehicle to base station (V2B), with a bias factor controlling the amount of vehicular interference and traffic on the cellular network.
-By modeling the vehicles on roads as doubly stochastic Cox process, and the BSs as 2D PPP, we derived the expressions for the success probabilities of the V2V link, the V2B link, as well as the V2X link, which are validated by the simulations.
-By comparing the proposed V2X communication with the solely V2V communication, we shown the reliability enhancement brought by the shared communication via cellular networks.
-Future works can be extended to interference mitigation techniques for cellular V2X network.
+{In this paper, we presented a comprehensive and tractable analytical framework for the reliability performance of cellular vehicle-to-everything (C-V2X) communication in which vehicular communication can be established through cellular network or directly between vehicles on shared V2V and cellular uplinks channels.
+A flexible mode selection scheme has been proposed for the vehicular transmitter to decide between the direct and network modes, with a bias factor controlling the amount of vehicular interference and traffic on the cellular network.
+By modeling the vehicles on roads as doubly stochastic Cox process, and the BSs as 2D PPP, we derived the expressions for the success probabilities of the direct mode, the network mode (both uplink and downlink), as well as the C-V2X link having both modes, which are validated by the simulations.
+By comparing the proposed mode based C-V2X communication with the solely V2V communication without mode selection, we have shown the reliability enhancement brought by the shared communication via cellular networks along with spectral efficiency by sharing V2V link and cellular uplink frequencies.
+Future works can be extended to 1) interference mitigation techniques for cellular V2X network 2) the derivation of V2V communication analytical model for Ricean fading channel and results comparison with Rayleigh fading channels 3) modeling of vehicles on PLP as hard-core process on the line instead of PPP 4) implementation of the proposed model for vehicular communication and validation of reliability results of C-V2X communication in comparison with V2V communication by the industry 5) correctness verification of using PLP for stochastic modeling the roads by using the Google maps and real roads.}

 \appendices